Haley Kalil Flaunts Killer Curves While Draped Across A Race Car

 Haley Kalil took to her Instagram page on Tuesday morning with a pair of racy snaps that thrilled her 363,000 followers.
-The gorgeous redhead wore a skintight ensemble that clung to her incredible physique while posing with a sleek, sporty vehicle.
-In less than ten minutes after the post went live, it had received nearly 1,000 likes and a bevy of compliments from her smitten fans.
+The gorgeous redhead wore a skintight ensemble that clung to her incredible physique as she posed next to a sleek, sporty vehicle.
+In less than 10 minutes after the post went live, it had received nearly 1,000 likes and a bevy of compliments from her smitten fans.

 Haley joked in the caption that her afternoon spent up close with the car was enough to launch her to official driver status, and tagged NASCAR to let them know she was willing and available, following the link with a crying-laughing emoji.